22 Ways To Be Kind To Yourself and Reduce Stress

 - Change your mind: You know yourself best.
 Don't let anybody tell you otherwise!

 - Put it off, if you need to.
 Whatever it is.
-Later really might be better.
+Later really could be better.

 - Do something random, just for fun.
 It fights the feeling that you're trapped.

 - Trust Yourself.
 That can be hard.
 Have patience.
 Try to run with the form the day takes.